 Plot: Popular and succussful comedian George Simmons (Adam Sandler) is dying.
 He goes back to his roots and performs stand-up again.
-He befriends a struggling comedian named Ira (Seth Rogen) to help write his jokes.
+He befriends a struggling comedian named Ira (Seth Rogen) to help write jokes.
 Ira gets more than he bargained for though as he has to deal with George’s dysfunctional life and relationships.

-Adam Sandler’s character George Simmons is trying to selfishly break up this family.
-And the sad part is that you don’t like or want to root for any of these characters.
+Adam Sandler’s character, George Simmons, is trying to selfishly break up this family.
+The sad part is that you don’t like or want to root for any of these characters.
 Maybe that’s what they were going for, but I’m sorry, it’s just uncomfortable to watch, and not in a good way.
-If the tension was eased with some jokes, then okay, but there are none worth laughing at.
+If the tension was eased with some jokes, than okay, but there are none worth laughing at.
 It goes from a mediocre story about comedians to a boring and awkward family drama.
 And this is the entire second half of the movie.
 It’s just a completely uneven film.

 Now I want to talk about Adam Sandler.
 Sandler is trying to make an effort to be a more serious actor.
-He’s shown he’s got talent like in Punch Drunk Love.
+He’s shown talent in movies like Punch Drunk Love.
 The difference between Punch Drunk Love and Funny People though is that Punch Drunk Love is actually funny, so it makes Sandler’s performance stronger because he is in a better film.
 He’s perfectly fine in Funny People, but the character just isn’t there.
-The guy is supposed to be this wildly popular comedian, but he’s just flat out boring and uninteresting.
+The guy is supposed to be this wildly popular comedian, but he’s flat out boring and uninteresting.
 I don’t get it.

 So if you are expecting a few good laughs at the movies, don’t see Funny People.
 You’ll be bored to tears.
-Maybe I wanted something different, but this one just annoyed the shit out of me with its pretentious inside jokes and lackluster characters.
-If Judd Apatow is having a good time and laughing it up with his family and buddies then good for him…but as a moviegoer, it turns me off.
-It feels like this – “Hey, look how much fun we are having in our little world and you’re only invited until the credits come on.”
+Maybe I wanted something different, but this one just annoyed me with its pretentious inside jokes and lackluster characters.
+If Judd Apatow is having a good time and laughing it up with his family and buddies, than good for him, but as a moviegoer, it turns me off.
+It feels like this: “Hey, look how much fun we are having in our little world and you’re only invited until the credits come on.”

 Rating: 4.0 out of 10.